A Charlie Brown Christmas Redux ... and redux and redux

 Brown's Holiday Hits.)

-The listening experience of Fantasy's remastered CD is sharper and brighter throughout, which allows us to hear many more of
+The listening experience of Fantasy's remixed 2006 CD is sharper and brighter throughout, which allows us to hear many more of

 the subtler jazz riffs that have made the album a seasonal classic since its 1965 release.